khynantoque/khynantoque/README.md

 [![Google Playstore](https://img.shields.io/badge/-Khynsoft-gray?style=flat&logo=Google-Play&logoColor=white)](https://play.google.com/store/apps/dev?id=5279535328944259736)

 ### 💼  Things that I'm currently working on:
-* Learning Django:computer: Full Stack Web Development
+* Learning Django:computer: REST Framework
-* Learning React, Tailwind, Node.js 🌐
+* Learning React.js, Tailwind, Material UI, Next.js 🌐
 * Learning Android Development 📱 using Jetpack Compose on the side.
-* Looking forward to take a Flutter:calling: course in future.
+* Looking forward to take a React Native:calling: course in future.
 * 🔜

 ### 🌱 Challenges that I’m currently challenging myself:
-Since the world is in the quarantine stage:earth_asia:, and I’m having lots of spare time:watch:, I decided to take this time focusing on feeding more knowledge:books: to myself.
+Since I only have a part time job:earth_asia:, and I’m having lots of spare time:watch:, I decided to take this time focusing on feeding more knowledge:books: to myself.
 I set a couple of self-challenges in order to push myself more further.:running:

 * Learn to code:man_technologist: 6-8 hours a day with no distraction ( One or two day off a week. )
 * Read:newspaper: Dev and UI articles daily